EVP in Depth

 - Have visitors who get to spend time observing these elephants in their natural habitat.
 Their donations then support the running of the sanctuary and all other programs of ELIE

 The Elephant Valley is 1,500 hectares of natural elephant habitat that is surrounded by farms and protected forest.
-It allows us to simulate the same environment that mahouts look after and care for their elephants, while providing a large area of forest for elephants to escape human activity for the longest period of time possible during a normal working day.
+It allows us to simulate the same environment that mahouts look after and care for their elephants, while providing a large area of forest for elephants to escape human activity for the longest period of time possible during the day.
 We are lucky that we can combine the support of volunteers and tourists, which in turn allows us to realize our aims.

 Current facilities and projects at EVP: